-Kamlish questioned Sweeting about notes taken during the Europol meeting by NCA officer James Willmott, which recorded that data would only be collected in France from the server rather than targeting every EncroChat device.
+Sweeting was questioned about notes taken during the Europol meeting by NCA officer James Willmott, which recorded that data would only be collected in France from the server rather than targeting every EncroChat device.

 “Legal advice now needs to be sought to consider the new definition of the activity,” Willmott wrote.

-Kamlish asked whether Sweeting had organised a call with the NCA legal department because she was “so concerned” over the contents of Willmott’s note.
+Sweeting was asked whether she had organised a call with the NCA legal department because she was “so concerned” over the contents of Willmott’s note.

 “We were having regular conversations with NCA legal,” she said.
 “It was not something I was so concerned about, it was simply an update to legal.”

 Sweeting said she could not recall the conversation with NCA legal but had disclosed her notebooks.

 The NCA intelligence officer was also questioned about a memo written by a senior NCA officer, Brendon Moore, sent to senior NCA officers in early February before the Europol meeting.

 The memo said that the NCA “knew” that the technique used by the French would be based on “TEI not TI”.

 “I did not feel as an agency we had a definitive view,” said Sweeting.
 “I cannot account for what Brendon wrote.”